zense/IIITB-StudentKit/docs/faq.md

 9. **Is the transport facility (college bus) available?**

   No, we do not provide transport facility but IIIT Bangalore campus is very well connected to all the public places.
-IIIT Bangalore also boasts of being right in front of the bus stop, hence direct buses to the airport etc. are available at regular intervals.
+IIIT Bangalore being right in front of the bus stop, hence direct buses to the airport etc. are available at regular intervals.